-- a.
-Oral counseling;
+- A. Oral counseling;

-- b.
-Oral reprimand;
+- B. Oral reprimand;

-- c.
-Written reprimand;
+- C. Written reprimand;

-- d.
-Suspension from work without pay;
+- D. Suspension from work without pay;

-- e.
-Demotion (NOTE: Demotion means reduction in classification and pay);
+- E. Demotion (NOTE: Demotion means reduction in classification and pay);

-- f.
-Discharge/termination of employment.
+- F. Discharge/termination of employment.

 The disciplinary action taken is dependent upon the seriousness of the affected employee's misconduct and/or violation(s).
-However, the Employer shall be expected to issue the discipline within a reasonable period of time.
-Reasonable period of time shall be determined by the Employer based on the nature and complexity of the investigation and the severity of violation(s) and/or misconduct(s).
 The Clerk or designee may, but is not required to, utilize progressive discipline where the circumstances warrant imposition of a more severe form of discipline, as set forth above.
-The order listed above is not necessary to be followed if the misconduct and/or violation(s) are serious as determined by the Clerk or designee, regardless of whether the subject employee has prior disciplinary actions in his or her personnel files.
+The order listed above is not required to be followed if the misconduct and/or violation(s) is/are serious as determined by the Clerk or designee, regardless of whether the subject employee has prior disciplinary actions in his or her personnel files.

-17.3 The Clerk or designee may suspend without pay, demote, or discharge/terminate an employee for just cause in accordance with Article 18, Disciplinary Procedures.
-An employee may not be suspended without pay for more than thirty (30) working days.

-17.4 The time limitations relating to notification of disciplinary action are only for employee notification purposes and shall not affect the validity of disciplinary action taken by the Clerk or designee.
-In other words, if the County is unable to provide notification in strict adherence to the notification times expressed in the sections hereinabove, said inability shall not affect the validity or effectiveness of any type of disciplinary action against an employee.

-- 17.5 The Employer may prepare, issue, and enforce additional rules and safety regulations not specifically outlined above that are necessary for safe, orderly, and efficient operation. - 17.6 When existing work rules are changed or new rules are established, they shall be sent to the Union and posted prominently electronically (via e-mail to the employees).
-The shop steward may also post them on the Union bulletin boards.
-Changes in work rules or new rules must be posted for a minimum period of seven (7) calendar days before becoming effective, except for work rules of an emergency nature. - 17.7 Employees shall comply with all existing rules that are not in conflict with the express terms of this Agreement and/or County Policies and Procedures, provided that the rules are uniformly enforced and provided that reasonable notice has been given of the existence of the rule.
+- 17.3 The Clerk or designee may suspend without pay, demote, or discharge/terminate an employee for just cause in accordance with Article 18, Disciplinary Procedures.
+An employee may not be suspended without pay for more than thirty (30) working days. - 17.4 The time limitations relating to notification of disciplinary action are only for employee notification purposes and shall not affect the validity of disciplinary action taken by the Clerk or designee.
+In other words, if the County is unable to provide notification in strict adherence to the notification times expressed in the sections hereinabove, said inability shall not affect the validity or effectiveness of any type of disciplinary action against an employee. - 17.5 The Employer may prepare, issue, and enforce additional rules and safety regulations not specifically outlined above that are necessary for safe, orderly, and efficient operation. - 17.6 When existing work rules are changed or new rules are established, they shall be sent to the Union and posted prominently electronically or on bulletin boards for a period of seven (7) calendar days before becoming effective, except for work rules of an emergency nature. - 17.7 Employees shall comply with all existing rules that are not in conflict with the express terms of this Agreement, provided that the rules are uniformly enforced and provided that reasonable notice has been given of the existence of the rule.